treeverse/lakeFS/clients/java-legacy/docs/StagingApi.md

 <a name="getPhysicalAddress"></a>
 # **getPhysicalAddress**
-> StagingLocation getPhysicalAddress(repository, branch, path, presign, checksum)
+> StagingLocation getPhysicalAddress(repository, branch, path, presign)

 generate an address to which the client can upload an object